 CECPD offers the following online courses:

 This course will introduce you to the responsibilities of child-care directors.
 It will also assist you in becoming an efficient and effective leader.
 Topics include communication, technology, budgeting, and legal issues.
 You will complete several different assessments throughout the course.
 The assessments are designed to help you evaluate your own learning.
-DELT is approved (Tier II) training that when added with other training can be used to meet the Business/Administration section of the Oklahoma Director's Credentail at the Bronze Level.
+DELT is approved formal training that when added with other training can be used to meet the Business/Administration section of the Oklahoma Director's Credential at the Bronze Level.
 This course will not meet ECE hours.

 This course is an entry level instruction to working with children in out-of-school time settings like after school programs or summer camps.
 Generally children in this setting are three years old and older and are currently enrolled in or have completed pre-kindergarten.
 Participants will learn about effective communication and positive interactions with the children in their care as well as how to plan and develop appropriate activities and learning environments.

 This 14-hour formal online training captures insights from over 80 experts in pediatrics, nutrition, movement, child development, and adult education.
 Early childhood programs can lead the way in educating young children and parents on the importance of diet and exercise.